Thann/play-with-mpv/README.md

 # Play with MPV
 Chrome extension and python server that allows you to play videos in webpages with MPV instead.
+Works on [hundreds of sites](https://rg3.github.io/youtube-dl/supportedsites.html) thanks to youtube-dl, and even torrents if you install [peerflix](https://github.com/mafintosh/peerflix).

 ## Installation
 1. Install [MPV](https://mpv.io/installation/)